 Children should ride in a rear-facing seat as long as possible, or until they’re too tall or heavy for the seat.
 When they’re too big for the rear-facing seat, they’re ready for a forward facing seat that has a harness system.

-Important points to remember about forward-facing seats with harness systems:
+Important points to remember about Illinois front seat law with harness system: